 Adaptable to multiple years of use

 Design for Portability: Application: Design a product that is easy to transport between locations.
 Importance: A product that is easy for the user to take between home, school, and any other locations will ensure that they will be able to use it wherever they are without too much hassle, leading to consistent benefit for the user regardless of location, and a happier user experience.
-Thoughts:
+Criteria and Constraints:

 8 hours of carrying a day